Did you know that companies are claiming up to 33% of their research and development expenditure back as a tax credit?

-Boost your cash flow without diluting the shares in your company, and continue your investment in innovation by claiming R&D tax credit.
+Boost your cash flow without diluting your shareholding in your company, and continue your investment in innovation by claiming a R&D tax credit.
 Think differently.

-What is the average R&D tax relief claimed back in your industry?
+What is the average R&D tax relief claimed in your industry?

 Could you have missed this valuable source of funding for your SME?

 Find out below what each sector claims on average.

 The UK Government’s Research and Development Tax Relief scheme is a way to encourage and reward companies that are investing in innovation.